Logan007/pucr/README.md

 One possible string matching speedup that takes advantage of RLE is still lacking, will follow.

 So far, compression of 1492 byte sized packets is quickly done on my 8 year old i7-2860QM CPU.
-However, I will try to look in how `pthread` could be of help here.
+However, I will try to look in how `pthread` could be of additional help here.

 With a view to the presumed usecase, the chosen data types limit data size to `64K - 1` bytes (or so).
 This may be broadended in future versions.